ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.
-Especially, it can support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.
+It can support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.

 It derives specific path and protocol selection